 Trying to figure if you have to pay duty on something you’ve purchased outside of Canada can be confusing for people.

 There are two basic questions to think about:

 - Is it something you bought online and is being mailed to you?

-- Is it something you bought while travelling outside of Canada?
+- Is it something you bought while traveling outside of Canada?

 Cost of Duty on items purchased online or being mailed

 According to the Canadian government, any item mailed to Canada may be subject to GST and/or duty.
 Unless you have an exemption, you must pay the GST.
 The Canada Border Services Agency (CBSA) calculates any duties owing based on the value of the goods in Canadian funds.
-The duty rates vary according to the type of goods you are importing and where they are coming from or where they were manufactured.
+Duty rates vary according to the type of good and where it was imported from.
 Depending on the value of the items in question, some other taxes may apply such as an excise duty or excise tax on luxury items.

 Visit the CBSA’s website to learn more about Importing by mail or courier.

-Paying duty on items purchased while travelling outside of Canada
+Paying duty on items purchased while traveling outside of Canada